therealkratika/github-skills-challenge/README.md

 Good luck!

 ## Task1
+## Senario
+we have given a payment service application which records set of operational observtions.
+Each record contains a timestamp, the service name, response time, CPU usage, memory usage, a log level, and a message.

 ## Operational Data Analysis
 the repository have data/service_data.json file where hte data is stored. which contains the records.
 The dataset contains 10 records, with one-minute intervals.

+## Task 2
 ## observations from the logs and metrics.
 ## normal behaviour
 the behaviour is normal when:
 - `2026-09-20T10:00:00` to `2026-09-20T10:04:00`